Foot Pain and Problems

 With 26 bones in a single foot, almost any of them can be broken.
 Many breaks or fractures don't need surgery, or even a cast.
 They will heal on their own with some support.
 When a foot is fractured, the site of the fracture usually is painful and swollen.
 The site of the fracture will determine the course of treatment, if needed, including:

 Metatarsal bone fractures.
-Fractures of the metatarsal bones, located in the middle of the foot, often don't require a cast.
+Fractures of the metatarsal bones, located in the middle of the foot, often don't need a cast.
 A stiff-soled shoe may be all that is needed for support as the foot heals.
 Sometimes surgery is needed to correct misaligned bones or displaced segments.

 Sesamoid bone fractures.
 The sesamoid bones are 2 small, round bones at the end of the metatarsal bone of the big toe.
 Usually, padded soles can help relieve pain.
 But sometimes the sesamoid bone may have to be surgically removed.